nw-0712/nw-project2/README.md

 JSHints found no errors on the site's JavaScript code.<br/>

 **Accessibility & scores**<br/>
-Used Lighthouse in Chrome DevTools to confirm accessibility used in throughout the website are easy to read and accessible.
+Used Lighthouse in Chrome DevTools to confirm accessibility used in throughout the website are easy to read and accessible.<br/>

 Home page<br/>
 ![image](https://github.com/user-attachments/assets/f31b539d-8599-4c8d-91e1-c8d4bb09d5c5)